dotenv-org/dotenv-vault/README.md

 ### `dotenv-vault new [dotenvVault]`

-Create your project at Dotenv Vault.
+Create your project at dotenv-vault.

 Example: